 Looking back, I think.
-Serious?
-I am sick of this.
-We try to keep up with each other at a killing pace.
-Both partners work, we buy too much stuff, good clothing for the kids and want to make the most fun journeys, but in addition, we are exhausted, we are tired, we have monthly sessions with the psychologist who calls ‘us kind of an epidemic’ and we have a trade in sleeping pills.
-Honestly.
-What the hell went wrong with us?
+Seriously?
+I am sick of this… We try to keep up with each other at a killing pace.
+Both partners work, we buy too much stuff, have nice clothing for the kids, and want to have the most enjoyable journeys, but we are also exhausted, tired, have monthly appointments with the psychologist who refers to us as “an epidemic,” and then, we have a trade in sleeping pills.
+Honestly… what the hell happened to us?
 And when did this happen?
 And how are we going to change this as quickly as possible?

-As if you are only someone when you drive that car, live in that house, wear (brand) clothing and can take your children to the most luxurious places every school holiday.
-I simply had enough of it.
+Since when are we only someone when you drive that car, live in that house, wear branded clothing and can take your children to the most luxurious places every school holiday.
+I simply had enough of it!
 I wanted to starve myself to some kind of exhaustion to see if life became very different.
 Whether I could do it.
 Whether I could stand the pressure.
 Whether I could stay myself or whether I just got to know myself.
-I wanted back to basics.
+I wanted to go back to basics.
 And suddenly it was there; a kind of resistance to this current thinking.

 Seven tips for saving money

 Even with my very average income, living in a more expensive area of the country, I managed to save 10,000 euros within 12 months.
 I did this by changing my lifestyle extremely and living under my current lifestyle.
 It was not easy and required a lot of hard work and sacrifices.
 And if I can, then you can too.
-I have described a formula so that you can achieve this also.
+I’ve provided a solution that will allow you to do the same.